vinhnguyenpyco/exams/README.md

 ## Complexity analysis
 ### Exercise 1:
 - store: n is number element of list map, first loop is process list map to maps, m is key/value in map, second lopp is process for every element in map, complexity is O(n*m)
-- load: n is array of split text by character \n, then loop array, m is array of split text by character ';', then loop for build map -> complexity : 0(n*m)
+- load: loop every character in text map, then build list map -> complexity : 0(n)